pottaMuniAsheesh/EE2003-Computer-Organization/README.md

-# Assignment 6
+# Assignment 4

-ImplementBranch instructions
+Implement Branch instructions

 ## Goals

-- Implement all the instructions in the RISC-V RV32I ISA that correspond to branch operations.
+- Implement all instructions of the RV32I set to make a single cycle CPU.

 ## Given

+The goal of the single cycle CPU is to implement all instructions (except `FENCE`, `ECALL` and `EBREAK`) in the RV32I instruction set (pg.
+130 of riscv-spec.pdf uploaded on Moodle).
+For this, we will assume a simplified memory model, where data and instruction memory can be read in a single cycle (provide the address, and the memory responds with data in the same cycle), while allowing write at the next edge of the clock.
+You are already provided with memory modules that behave as required, along with the following:

-- Test bench with test cases having Load/Store along with ALU operations
+- Test bench with test cases including BRANCH instructions
     - Test bench will feed one input instruction per clock cycle
     - All registers are assumed initialized to 0 - this should be done in your code
 - IMEM and DMEM are given as modules in the test bench.
 You should not change them, but have to follow the read/write timing patterns from them.